Announcing the winners of the 2021 UNCA Awards

 The Ricardo Ortega Memorial Prize

-Ricardo Ortega, formerly the New York correspondent for Antena 3 TV of Spain, was one of the leading Spanish journalists of his generation.
+This prize is Named in honor of Ricardo Ortega, formerly the New York correspondent for Antena 3 TV of Spain, was one of the leading Spanish journalists of his generation.
 His determination to bear witness first hand to what was happening around the world took him to dozens of countries.
-His war reporting from Afghani- stan, Chechnya, Yugoslavia and Georgia was especially notable and he had a reputation for honesty, independence, determination and courage shown, for example, by his skeptical coverage of the evidence for Iraqi WMD’s presented to UN.
-He was killed by gunfire while covering Haiti on March 2004.
+His war reporting from Afghanistan, Chechnya, Yugoslavia and Georgia was especially notable and he had a reputation for honesty, independence, determination and courage shown, for example, by his skeptical coverage of the evidence for Iraqi WMD’s presented to UN.
+Ricardo Ortega was killed by gunfire while covering Haiti on March 2004.

 Ortega Gold Medal Recipient: